sha701726/Data-Stracture-And-Algorithm/Selection_Sort.md

-Selection sort is a simple comparison-based sorting algorithm.
-Here's a detailed explanation:
+##Selection Sort Ovreview

+Selection sort is a comparison-based sorting algorithm that divides the list into a sorted and an unsorted sublist.
+It repeatedly selects the smallest (or largest) element from the unsorted sublist and swaps it with the leftmost unsorted element, gradually building the sorted sublist.

 ### How Selection Sort Works